 GCSE Biology: Inheritance, Variation and Evolution

-Inheritance, Variation and Evolution The study of inheritance , variation , and evolution is fundamental to understanding biological processes.
-This topic encom...
+Inheritance, Variation and Evolution The study of inheritance , variation , and evolution is fundamental to understanding biology.
+This topic delves into the ba...

 Inheritance, Variation and Evolution

-The study of inheritance, variation, and evolution is fundamental to understanding biological processes.
-This topic encompasses the basic principles of genetics, including the roles of DNA, genes, chromosomes, and alleles.
+The study of inheritance, variation, and evolution is fundamental to understanding biology.
+This topic delves into the basic principles of genetics, exploring how traits are passed from one generation to the next.

 Basic Principles of Genetics